christineberger/disaster_conception/README.md

 ### Disaster-induced Conceptions

 ##### _Hypothesis_:<br /><br />
-  There is an increase in conception due to the bonds circumstances of major disasters (via bonding/co-habitation time increase).
+  There is an increase in conception due to the circumstances of major disasters (via increase in time for bonding/co-habitation).

 ##### _Data based on_:
   - FEMA's data on declared disasters and the dates they occurred from 1994-2020